renzmann/qmk_keymaps/README.md

 slots, but only one element in the layer array.

-I have these files symlinked into a local fork of the QMK Firmware, which you may find be be a useful way to do it as well.
+I have these files symlinked into a local fork of the QMK Firmware, which you may find useful as well.